PaschalisAg/WikiTextGraph/README.md

-# MultilGraphWiki
+# WikiTextGraph

-MultiLGraphWiki is a powerful tool for parsing Wikipedia dumps, cleaning article texts, and generating graph representations of Wikipedia's link structure.
+`WikiTextGraph` is a Python package for parsing Wikipedia dumps, cleaning article texts, and generating graph representations of Wikipedia's link structure.
 It supports multiple languages and provides both command-line and graphical interfaces for ease of use.

 ## Features